OP5-Employee/nagios-import-script/notes.md

 ## Running Db Based Import

-1. Run `filewalk.py` pointing to the config file, OP5 Monitor install, and OP5 Monitor account credentials.
+1. Run `consolidator.py` pointing to the config file, OP5 Monitor install, and OP5 Monitor account credentials.

 ## Project file description

 - `notes.md`: Readme and other random notes.
 - `consolidator.conf`: Ini style config file which can be used to the ConfigParser module.
 - `createdb.py`: Script to setup the PostgreSQL database.
-- `filewalk.py`: PostgreSQL backed nagios importer.
+- `consolidator.py`: PostgreSQL backed nagios importer.
-- `consolidator.py`: Deprecated config file creator.
 - `interactive_setup.py`: Script to setup an interactive shell for testing. ex: `bpython -i interactive_setup.py`
 - `file_cleaner.py`: Script to test block parsing.
 - `db_query.py`: Script to setup an interactive shell for db testing or a standalone script to test db queries.